Baptism of Christ (Titian)

-The Baptism of Christ (Italian: Battesimo di Cristo) is a religious painting by Titian, dated to about 1512, in the collection of the Capitoline Museums, Rome.
+The Baptism of Christ (Italian: Battesimo di Cristo) is an oil on panel religious painting by Titian, dated to c.
+1512.
+It is held in the collection of the Capitoline Museums, in Rome.

 Description

 In the Baptism of Christ, John the Baptist (top left) rests on Jesus (centre), and the donor, the Venetian Giovanni Ram (bottom right), whom the artist was obliged to introduce into the picture, is connected by a glance with the patron Saint.
 According to Ricketts, in 1910 the picture was "darkened in part", but the condition was "otherwise good".

 Date

 Titian painted the Baptism of Christ at the end of his Giorgionesque period, about 1510 to 1512.
 Though the picture is described by Marc Antonio Michiel (the Anonimo Morelliano), who saw it, in 1531, in the house of Giovanni Ram (Messer Zuan Ram), the donor of it, it is not accepted by Crowe and Cavalcaselle, but ascribed to Paris Bordone.
 Morelli restored it to Titian.